-There are two main types of medication used for young people.
+There are two main types of medication used.

-Different therapies can be useful in treating ADHD.
+Different therapies can be useful in supporting ADHD.

 Psychoeducation is helpful to teach you and your child about ADHD and what it means.

-Social skills training may be useful, to help your child to learn how to manage different social situations.
+Social skills training may be useful, to help you child manage different social situations.

 Further useful information can be found here - Parent and carer leaflet - ADHD